 The full grant application for the AARF, AARF-D, AACSF and AACSF-D programs consists of the following:

 (Templates and instructions are located under WorkPlan and Other Attachments)

-Written by mentor to outline plan for the individual’s training.
+Written by mentor to provide additional information on their commitment and perspective regarding the individual’s training.

 - The mentor should be experienced in conducting Alzheimer’s and related dementia research and in mentoring junior investigators.

 - The mentor should include information on his/her research qualifications and experience as a research supervisor, commitment to the applicant (this statement will be a significant part of the application review).

 - The mentor should provide information on the training, resources and opportunities for the applicant for the duration of the fellowship award; this could include reference to the applicant's scientific goals and milestones to achieving those goals.

 Written by applicant to highlight their interest in Alzheimer’s and related dementia research.